 3. Print Media

-Those who choose to specialize in print media in their graphic design degree may encounter a particular type of print that they really have a passion and skill for, or they may design for all kinds.
-Regardless, print media presents ample opportunity for both freelance work and full-time employment by small and large print media companies all over the world.
+Those who choose to specialize in print media in their graphic design degree may encounter a particular type of print for which they have a passion and skill, or they may design for all kinds.
+Regardless, print media presents ample opportunity for freelance work and full-time employment by small and large print media companies worldwide.